juniorz/flynn/README.md

 ### Status

-Flynn is in active development and **currently unsuitable for production** use.
+Flynn is in active development and **cuflrrently unsuitable for production** use.

 Users are encouraged to experiment with Flynn but should assume there are stability, security, and performance weaknesses throughout the project.
 This